saymrwulf/cnn-quant-lab/notes.md

 2024-03-02T03:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2024-03-02T08:56:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2024-03-02T23:34:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (cnn-quant-lab)
+2003 paper) (cnn-quant-lab) 2024-03-06T02:15:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab)